Folk and Barn Dancing

 wonderful recorded music, and live music by

-Old Fezziwig's Band every other month.
+Old Fezziwig's Band generally every other month.
+Please check the websites for specific dates.

-The weekly Scottish and International groups
+the high-rise, is where the weekly Scottish and International groups generally

-there is a special event at the Barn.
+special event at the Barn.

 For directions, click on the links above.